 About the Center

-Enrichment programs include a weekly seminar series, an annual symposium, and opportunities for young investigators to lunch with some of the most well-known scientists and clinicians in digestive diseases.
+Enrichment programs include a weekly seminar series, an annual symposium, and research opportunities for young investigators to work with some of the most well-known scientists and clinicians in digestive diseases.

-Please Note: All DDC core users must acknowledge the DDC in publications and grant applications, as follows, "This project was supported in part by PHS grant P30DK56338" and publications must comply with the NIH Public Access Policy, including use of PMCIDs for all publications after April 2008.
+Please Note: All DDC core users must acknowledge the DDC in publications and grant applications, as follows, "This project was supported in part by PHS grant P30DK056338" and publications must comply with the NIH Public Access Policy, including the use of PMCIDs for all publications after April 2008.
 View more information.